Rafflesia tuan-mudae

 Rafflesia tuan-mudae is a member of the Rafflesiaceae family.
-It lives as a parasite within the Tetrastigma vine.
+It lives as a parasite within the Tetrastigma vines.
 The enormous flowers may reach over 1 m in diameter.
 The buds normally emerge where the vine is growing along the ground, unlike some of the other Rafflesia species whose buds can emerge from vines hanging in the air.

+Etymology

-In the Malaysian language, tuan-mudae translates as 'Beloved or young Prince' after Charles Brooke the British Rajah of Sarawak.
-Locally the flower is referred to as bunga pakma - "bunga" means "flower" in Malaysian.
+In the Malay language, tuan-mudae translates as Young master often refers to sons in prominent, wealthy, or noble families.
+This shows his high social status.
+Locally the flower is referred to as bunga pakma – "bunga" means "flower" in Malay Language.

 Description

 Typically the flowers are around 60 cm in diameter opening from a 20 cm bud.
 Occasionally these buds reach 30 cm in diameter in which case a flower nearly 1 m across may form.
 In 2020 a Rafflesia tuan-mudae discovered in the Maninjau Forest Reserve in West Sumatra was measured at a diameter of 111 cm.
 It is considered to be the world's largest recorded flower; the previous largest was found at the same site, so may be from the same plant.

-At an easily accessible locality observed often for a few years in the Gunung Raja (mountains) straddling the border between Malaysia and Indonesia in western Borneo, southwest of Kuching, in the early 1930s, it was found that the plants bloomed continuously throughout the year -at least in 1933, which was apparently a good year for rafflesias throughout Indonesia.
+At an easily accessible locality observed often for a few years in the Gunung Raja (mountains) straddling the border between Malaysia and Indonesia in western Borneo, southwest of Kuching, in the early 1930s, it was found that the plants bloomed continuously throughout the year – at least in 1933, which was apparently a good year for rafflesias throughout Indonesia.
 Having said that, it was necessary to be there at the right time to photograph the flowers before they wilted, so quickly did this happen.